PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

       :debug:

-Visiual repesentation of many Elements
+Visual representation of many Elements
 ======================================

 Following the link to the elements defined.